santojos/Distributed-Systems/CAP Theorem.md

 **Consistency**: A certain read must contain the most recently written data.

-**Availability**: The system must respond with data (if available), It must be up al the time
+**Availability**: The system must respond with data (if available), It must be up all the time

 **Partition Tolerance**: The system can function with partitions, i.e. the data is stored across multiple nodes.
 A network failure that splits the processing nodes into 2 groups which cannot talk to each other, then the processing should continue in both subgroups.

-CAP theroem states that _one can only choose only 2 out of the above 3 in a data store._
+CAP theroem states that _one can only choose 2 out of the above 3 in a data store._

 #### The Paradox
 CAP theorem say pick two from **CAP**

  ▪️ **Lets Pick CP**
 - [x] Consistent
 - [x] Partition Tolerant